ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 I also want the ability to add all those niceties and guarantees to my code, but I want the freedom to take risks.

+Now how can I have my cake and eat it too?
+In order to have maintenable code, you need runtime tests (to make sure that the runtime properties of your project hold).
+Some of those tests can be replaced by static typing.

+Now the question is: is the cost of having static types (in terms of rigidity, numbers of abstraction and required context) lower than maintening a test suite for the guarantees covered by those types?

+In the case of Clojure vs Haskell specifically (both of which have immutable data, namespacing, explicit side-effects), both approaches seem empirically equivalent in my experience, so I favor the one that is objectively "smaller" (fewer abstractions, smaller context).

+You can always compare Clojure to Java/C++ and Haskell to JavaScript/Python, and they would come out obviously winning.

+You can also compare Clojure to JavaScript/Python and Haskell to Java/C++, and they would also be winning.

+That's not how euclidian distance works though, those are not very useful comparison.

 # How do I communicate intent?

 The first step to good communication is finding meaningful names.